 FAQs

-Unfortunately in Australia, the cost of having wisdom teeth removed is not routinely covered by Medicare and so there will be an out-of-pocket fee to pay.
+Unfortunately, in Australia, the cost of having wisdom teeth removed is not routinely covered by Medicare, so there will be an out-of-pocket fee to pay.
 However, Medicare will cover the cost of the surgery if it’s deemed medically necessary.

-Yes, it is very safe to have all 4 wisdom teeth removed at the same time, in fact, it’s encouraged if possible.
-This is because having all your wisdom teeth removed at the same time reduces recovery time, and cuts down on the risk of developing dry sockets and infections.
+Yes, it is very safe to have all four wisdom teeth removed at the same time.
+In fact, it’s encouraged if possible because having all your wisdom teeth removed at the same time reduces recovery time and cuts down on the risk of developing dry sockets and infections.

-There is no ‘best age’ to have your wisdom teeth extracted.
-The preferred age is between 18 and 24, but they can be extracted at any age if they’re causing you issues.
-It should be noted, however, that a wisdom tooth can be safely extracted after the root has developed to about two-thirds of its full size.
+There is no single 'best age' to have your wisdom teeth extracted.
+While the preferred age range is often between 18 and 24, the decision is based on individual circumstances and can be made at any age if the teeth are causing issues.
+Extraction is typically easier and recovery may be faster when done at a younger age, but a wisdom tooth can be safely extracted at any time if necessary.

-The most common complications of removing wisdom teeth are pain, swelling, infection and bleeding.
-However, all of these complications either eventually resolve by themselves, or can be treated with anti-inflammatories or antibiotics.
+The most common complications of removing wisdom teeth are pain, swelling, infection, and bleeding.
+However, all of these complications either eventually resolve by themselves or can be treated with anti-inflammatories or antibiotics.
+It is important to follow your dental surgeon’s post-operative care instructions to minimise these risks.

 Book an appointment today and save $177 on your first visit